- Part 3 - Patent View

 You can also see claims that are dependent on the dependent claims by clicking on the black boxes.

-The next option from the overview page is "description" where you are able to view a broken-up description of the patent with anchor links on the left side.
+The next option from the overview page is "description" where you are able to view a broken-up description of the patent with anchor links on the right side.

 The next option is "Images".
 Here you can see the images contained within the original PDF file of the patent.